Installation

 Cart CSS Classes

 Use these classes in your templates for cart functionality.
-The JS handler binds to them automatically.
+The JS handler binds to them automatically via event delegation — no inline onclick handlers needed.

 Buttons